SAN ANTONIO ASSIGNS CHIMEZIE METU TO AUSTIN SPURS | San Antonio Spurs

 SAN ANTONIO ASSIGNS CHIMEZIE METU TO AUSTIN SPURS

-Metu posted a double-double with 22 points and 10 rebounds in 36 minutes to help the Austin Spurs defeat the Lakeland Magic 101-92 on Nov.
-20 in his first career G League appearance.

-The first-year forward is averaging 2.3 points and 1.7 rebounds in 6.0 minutes over 12 games this season with San Antonio.
+The first-year forward is averaging 2.5 points and 1.4 rebounds in 5.7 minutes in 15 appearances this season with San Antonio.
+In two games with Austin, Metu is averaging 15.0 points, 6.5 rebounds and 1.50 blocks in 33.6 minutes.

-Metu will be available for the Austin Spurs tonight as they take on the Salt Lake City Stars at 7 p.m. at the H-E-B Center at Cedar Park.
+Metu will be available for the Austin Spurs tonight as they host the Memphis Hustle at 7 p.m. at the H-E-B Center at Cedar Park.